-**Also Available in Kindle, Nook, and other eBook formats on Smashwords **
+** Or buy it in Kindle, Nook, or other eBook formats on Smashwords **

 Keep reading for an excerpt: